aplaceof/FlowScope/README.md

 &nbsp;&nbsp;  Before you proceed to do anti-money laundering, I strongly suggest you read the following passage: https://github.com/aplaceof/FlowScope/blob/main/voice.md, and decide to go on or not, I hope you get a better feature and keep away from the fucking anti-money laundering.
 Anti-money laundering is not a good  choice, the man who fucking says anti-money laundering is good and wants or force you  do it will never care about your feature, be careful,  never trust them, otherwise  you will get nothing when you want to find a job when you about graduate, but only suffers, especilly you are poor.

+About all the thing I experieced, I only want to say fuck.